EmmaJane22/explorer-scouts/README.md

 ### Content
 - The initial code for the header, footer and circle images/containers was taken from the Code Institute Love Running project.
 - Help centering the images on the Landing page circles was found here: https://stackoverflow.com/questions/32477563/how-can-i-fit-images-into-circles-without-stretching
-- Help creating the footer grid layout was found from https://getbootstrap.com/docs/4.0/layout/grid/
+- Help creating the footer grid layout was found from https://getbootstrap.com/docs/4.0/layout/grid/ and https://codepen.io/cojdev/pen/QGwyOJ
 - The stylised social media links in the footer took inspiration from  https://learn.codeinstitute.net/ci_program/diplomainwebappdevelopment

 - Help to center the images in the row found here: https://stackoverflow.com/questions/10879955/how-to-align-an-image-dead-center-with-bootstrap#:~:text=To%20center%20an%20image%20in,auto%20d%2Dblock%20... and https://stackoverflow.com/questions/42388989/bootstrap-center-vertical-and-horizontal-alignment to adjust the row height.

+- The gradient effect on the footer was made using a tutorial from W3Schools (https://www.w3schools.com/css/css3_gradients.asp).

 - Information about Explorers has been taken from the official Scout website (www.scouts.org.uk) and the Sunderland District website (https://www.sunderlandscouts.org.uk/Explorers.html).
 - Meeting page: Credit for grid used for the information containers on the Meeting page, - from Matt Rudge "Whiskey Drop Project" Code Institute